dragomit/hsm/README.md

 An external self-transition would result in leaving and re-entering the state.

-An internal transition defined for a composite state will also apply to any of its (direct or transitive) sub-states, unless a sub-state overrides the behavior by specifying its own transition rule for the same event.
+An internal transition defined for a composite state will also apply to any of its (direct or transitive) substates, unless a substate overrides the behavior by specifying its own transition rule for the same event.

 #### Local transitions